skotagiri95/PyBer_Analysis/README.md

 #### Report

-By comparing the average fare per rides between each city type, rural cities have highest average fare per ride than suburban and urban by around four dollars and 10 dollars, respectively.
-For the column of average fare per driver, rural cities also perform well than suburban and urban cities by 40% and 230%.
-The reason is that the rides and drivers count of rural cities, significantly lower than urban and suburban cities.
-It leads to average values greater than urban and suburban.
+The data displayed in the DataFrame shows us that rural cities have highest average fare per ride than suburban and urban by around 4 dollars and 10 dollars, respectively.
+When comparing average fare per driver, rural cities have better higher fares than suburban and urban cities by 40% and 230%.
+This is most likely due to the fact that there are significantly less rural rides and drives when compared to rides and drivers in urban and suburban cities.
+The multiple-line charts showcases the total fare per city type changes by times.

-Multiple-Line Plot conclusion:
-This multiple-line charts showcases the total fare per city type changes by times.
 The X axis shows date from 1/1/2019 to 4/28/2019, and total fare in Y axis.
-In that line chart, Urban cities have highest total fares all the time, and Rural cities are lowest all over time.
-Suburban's line is in the middle.
+The urban line shows that there is increased traffic during the months of March and mid-April.
+The suburban line shows that there is increased traffic during mid-February.
+The rural line peaks in late February and erly April.
+Overall, urban cities have highest total fares all the time at just above $2500 at its peak, and rural cities are lowest all over time at just under $500 at its peak.

-Furthermore, the urban's line shows there are several peaks in March and April.
-At the same time, the line of rural shows some correlation to Urban's line.
-For example in the first week of March, urban's total fares are over 2,500 dollars.
-In parallel to that, rural's line reaches the lowest point, less than 360 dollars.